Aashish-Anand/FrontEnd/Clock/html/README.md

-Simple Wall Clock from a youtube tutorial :
+# Simple Wall Clock
+From a youtube tutorial :
 Youtube : https://www.youtube.com/watch?v=weZFfrjF-k4

 And some addon By Me: index1.html